ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are:

+		  * **0**
-		  * 0. The statistics have been recovered succesfully.
+                    The statistics have been recovered successfully.

-		  * -93.
+		  * **-93**
                     The QPLIB file did not contain the required data.

 	*
 		- n